BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 - Last but not least don't forget the [**SQLDelight *plugin***](https://plugins.jetbrains.com/plugin/8191-sqldelight) for the Android Studio to facilitate the whole process.
 It can be installed from the Marketplace of the IDE.

 ### DI framework documentation (Insert-Koin)
+- This [article](https://medium.com/swlh/dependency-injection-with-koin-for-android-43dda4d800d1) seems to be a very descriptive **Koin** article.
+I only got the way about how to add Context instance to Koin container (`androidContext(this@KmmApplication)`), but it may used for more. *Keep an eye on this one for unit tests as well*.
+- For unit tests with **Koin** keep an eye on this [article](https://insert-koin.io/docs/reference/koin-test/checkmodules) as well.
+- [Here](https://insert-koin.io/docs/setup/koin) you can find all gradle dependencies about **Koin** that you may need.
+- The official documentation is unbeatable at the time of this writing.
+See [here](https://insert-koin.io/docs/reference/koin-core/definitions) to understand the very basic things of **Koin** about modules but when it comes to `scoped` dependencies this [article](https://proandroiddev.com/understanding-android-scopes-with-koin-cfe6b60ca579) will do the job!
+One minor thing to notice, in the article about `scoped` dependencies, is that `scope<MyActivity>` does not scope anything to `MyActivity`, it just says that the scope of the dependencies will be found in the `MyActivity` class and there it is `override val scope : Scope by activityScope()`.
+- Last but not least, don't forget the way I used `by inject()` in the `Repository` class in `shared` module at `commonMain` directory.
+I had to make the `Repository` to implement `KoinComponent` interface!
+This can be also viewed in this [article](https://johnoreilly.dev/posts/kotlinmultiplatform-koin/)

+#### Unit tests with Koin
 *To be added...*

+*I should experiment with two variations:*
+- *Test class which has the dependencies in the constructor (could be tested without Koin)*
+- *Test class which has the dependency in a field (probably could not be tested with Koin)*

 ## Issues
 Not so much options for libraries!